Index

 Iron Age Bantu-speaking peoples began migrating into the area about 2,000 years ago, including the ancestors of the Shona, who account for roughly four fifths of the country's population today.
 Ruins at Great Zimbabwe, a Shona-speaking state, attest the existence of a medieval Bantu civilization in the region.
 Linked to the establishment of trade ties with Muslim merchants on the Indian Ocean coast around the early 10th century, Great Zimbabwe began to develop in the 11th century.
 The state traded gold, ivory, and copper for cloth and glass.
 It ceased to be the leading Shona state in the mid-15th century.

-Zimbabwe's History - Wikipedia
+History of Zimbabwe - Wikipedia

 Ancient civilizations, Arrival of the Portuguese, Ndebele invasion, British Conquest, Self-government, Unilateral independence, Guerrilla warfare, Majority rule, Constitution and parliamentary system, After independence